An Interview with Dane Vale

 NP: Tell us about Sagas of Irth.

 Vale: Okay, this is sort of complicated.
-I originally wrote two trilogies, gosh, almost twenty years ago.
+I originally wrote two trilogies, gosh, years ago.
 I liked the characters in the world, which I dubbed “Irth”—but I let those stories languish, didn’t actually find markets for them, because I didn’t think they were ready, yet.

 So, I drew maps (love maps), built the history of the world—the religion, the history (ancient and recent), established timelines, and so on.
 The world grew, and I was happy to help it grow, but I still didn’t unleash it.

 Then, I came up with the characters of Farys and Sibyl, who’re very much a “dynamic duo” for me.
 They’re almost literally Sword (Farys) & Sorcery (Sibyl).
 I liked their vibe, and came up with two opponents for them—the Manticore (Farys) and the Dragon (Sibyl).
 The Dragon actually existed from my earlier world-building, whereas the Manticore was new.
 I see Farys and Sibyl as very Fafhrd and the Gray Mouser in their unity as opposites.
 Farys is the urbane sophisticate mercenary knight, and Sibyl is the more rustic ingénue, elemental and mystical.

 Another character I pulled from my world-building is Fiss’Q (pronounced “FISK”), who’s one of my favorites.
 She’s a curious, Renaissance warrior woman who’d give James Bond a run for his money.
 Fiss’Q ennobles anything she’s involved in, and I look forward to writing more stories with her.